intelliw/hse-api.consumer/README.md

 # Shared Symlnks

-`hsy-api-consumer` shares the following folders mastered in `hsy-api-host` through symlinks (see hsy-api.deployment for scripts to create symlinks)
+these folders are mastered in `hsy-api-host` and shared with `hsy-api-consumer` through symlinks (see hsy-api.deployment for scripts to create symlinks)

     src\environment